SwezyDev/Playstation-Avatar/README.md

 This project is made for **fun, learning, and personalization**.
 Use responsibly — do **not** spam, exploit, or automate beyond personal use.

+---

+## 🚨 Disclaimer
+This project is unofficial and not affiliated with, endorsed by, or sponsored by PlayStation or Sony Interactive Entertainment.

 > “Some avatars deserve to be seen again.” 🎮✨